takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.6.0.0 (02/06/2025 update)` <br>
+  ・ We have incorporated a new matchmaking element for custom games.
+Due to the difficulty in understanding the algorithm, we will be working on several versions of this project.
+This time we built the base part. <br>
+  ・ Fixed a problem where Tools would not process round and player information after playing some custom games. <br>
+  ・ The internal system in the round settings has been changed to provide a more specialized display in the rounds where Tools' unique functions are in effect. <br>
+  ・ Fixed a problem in the Course Search tool where the search button would be grayed out and the search function would not work when the Unity round thumbnail acquisition failed, and Tools would get stuck when loading a round if auto-update was checked. <br>
+  ・ Fixed a problem in which the “force close button” that appears when entering the round loading screen while communication with the server is originally disconnected was stuck due to incorrect conditions for it to appear. <br>
+  ・ We have corrected a problem with a new feature that was announced in the previous version but is under functional maintenance, which had an incorrect condition in the program.
+We are still taking time to understand the algorithm on the game side and will lift the feature maintenance status as soon as the investigation is completed. <br>

   ○ `2025.5.3.0 (27/05/2025 update)` <br>
   ・ Additional measures have been taken to address the issue of some sound effects being played incorrectly during matchmaking. <br>